Skip to content

 Loading and progression

-If a session feels too hard — RIR 0 on the working sets, form starting to break down — reduce the weight 5%, hold there for two sessions, then re-evaluate.
+If a session feels too hard — RIR 0 on the working sets, form starting to break down — reduce the load 5%, hold there for two sessions, then re-evaluate.
 Strength work tolerates the same overload-and-deload cycles training on the bike does.

 Where the sessions go in the week